sbtourist/clamq/README.md

 * AMQP
     * [RabbitMQ](http://www.rabbitmq.com/)

+## Configuring dependencies

+Clamq can be configured in your Leiningen project file as follows:

+    [clamq "0.3-SNAPSHOT"]

+Also, depending on the broker you want to connect to, you need to declare the related dependency.

+For ActiveMQ:

+    [org.apache.activemq/activemq-core "5.5.0"]

+For RabbitMQ:

+    [org.springframework.amqp/spring-rabbit "1.0.0.RC3"]

 ## Connecting to brokers

 Connection to your preferred broker is the first mandatory step in order to interact with your message queues.